ShaneMuir/learn-statamic/README.md

 The overall project will be a landing page based app which will be CMS based so the site owner can create multiple landing pages which are content managed.
-The project will have blogging functionality with custom taxonomy filtering, ability to search content, custom navigations, handle displaying of multiple images in a slider, custom-built content blocks and also custom-built addons.
+The project will have blogging functionality with custom taxonomy filtering, ability to search content, custom navigations, handle displaying images with glide, custom-built content blocks (bard fields) and also custom-built tags.

 [//]: # (## Contributing)